-The COBRA 21GTL transceiver is specifically designed for the environment encountered in mobile installations.
+Your COBRA transceiver is specifically designed for the environment encountered in mobile installations.
 The use of all solid state circuitry and its light weight result in high reliability.
 Should a failure occur, however, replace parts only with identical parts.
 Do not substitute.
-Refer to the schematic diagram and parts list.
+Refer to the schematic diagram and parts list provided.